PROVIDING ACCURATE, RELIABLE AND STRAIGHT TO THE POINT KNOWLEDGE ABOUT DIFFERENT IT TOOLS EXPLAINED WITH PRACTICAL EXAMPLES

 KINDLY GO THROUGH What Excel does?
 How to use formula in Excel?
+FOR THE BASICS.

-IF YOU HAVEN’T VISITED YET.
 ARITHMETIC OPERATORS WERE ALREADY DISCUSSED IN THE POST INTRODUCTION TO EXCEL FORMULAS:ARITHMETIC OPERATORS

 AND LOGICAL OPERATORS IN POST INTRODUCTION TO EXCEL FORMULAS:LOGICAL OPERATORS.